sujithramagesh/terraform-provider-site24x7/docs/resources/port_monitor.md

   //(Optional)Whois Server Port.Default value is 43
   port=443

+  //(Optional)Timeout for connecting to the host.Range 1 - 45.
+  timeout=10

+  //Invert the default behaviour of PORT check. invert_port_check=false

   //Select IPv6 for monitoring the websites hosted with IPv6 address.
 If
   //you choose non IPv6 supported locations, monitoring will happen through
   //IPv4.